littlehumps/dnd-hmv-notes/content/Heavy Metal Vagabonds/Swamp Potato.md

 Swampy finds [[Howl]] tied up in a bathroom after the party first meet [[../Other NPCs/Mim]].
 After helping the party escape, Howl begins to flirt with Swampy, who doesn't know how to react as she is beginning to develop feelings for [[Arra]].
 She helps [[Arra]] with his first wild shape after practising turning into scorpion with him.

-In the [[../Fire Plains/Fire Plain]], Swampy transforms into a hellhound with a collar reading 'Good Girl' which they found in Howl's house.
-Her keen sense of smell lead her to the local sausage vendor, as well as a friendly Orc called [[../Fire Plains/Gorc]], who was selling bits and bobs and played fetch with her.
-Eventually she lead the party to [[Hammer Time]], an auction house, where [[Liberty]] was being sold as a slave.
+In the [[../Fire Plain/Fire Plain]], Swampy transforms into a hellhound with a collar reading 'Good Girl' which they found in Howl's house.
+Her keen sense of smell lead her to the local sausage vendor, as well as a friendly Orc called [[../Fire Plain/Gorc]], who was selling bits and bobs and played fetch with her.
+Eventually she lead the party to [[../Fire Plain/Hammer Time]], an auction house, where [[Liberty]] was being sold as a slave.

 To evade the chase of ravens, [[Aenar]] casted darkness on a sausage, which she gave to Swampy.
 Swampy ran around the town with the [[Sausage of Darkness]], causing chaos but also shielding the party from view.
 She chased after [[Syntak]]'s scent, but he didn't know it was Swampy with the sausage and proceeded to run away with [[Liberty]].